All appeals or objections must be made in writing:

-You should either complete an online form or Put your objection in writing and send it to the address on the back of the PCN.
+You should either complete an online form or put your objection in writing and send it to the address on the back of the Penalty Charge Notice.

 Please note this form can only be used to make an objection.
 If you wish to make a representation you must wait until you receive a Notice to Owner form and complete this document.

 Your case will be investigated and considered in-line with the council's agreed procedures.

 We will write to you with our decision.

 If your objection is accepted the PCN will be cancelled.
 If it is rejected you have the option to pay, (if your objection was received within 14 days of the PCN issue date then you will be given a further 14 days to pay at the reduced rate of £25 or £35), or wait for the Notice to Owner to make a formal representation.
 The discounted rate will not apply if payment is made after this 14 day period or if you choose to make a formal representation.

 This is a formal stage of appeal which can only be made after receiving a 'Notice to Owner'.
 The 'Notice to Owner' is sent to the owner/keeper of the vehicle registered at DVLA (regardless of who was driving).
 You can opt to pay the charge at this stage or you may wish to make a representation.

 Your case must be put in writing using the Notice to Owner form and will be considered by an independent officer at the council.
 We will respond to formal representations within 56 days from the date of receipt.
 Where we do not respond within 56 days your penalty charge notice will be cancelled.